Lajt/Alfred/README.md

 - `login` - This event will be called when the bot successfully logged into the server
 - `error` - This event will be called when an error occurs
 - `sock_error` - This event will be called when an error with the socket occurs
-- `##event##` - This event will be called when the bot gets notified about something.
+- `--event--` - This event will be called when the bot gets notified about something.
 List of possible events: [textmessage, cliententerview, clientleftview]

+## Config-Properties
+- `name` - Name of the bot which by default is 'Alfred'
+- `host` - IP-Address to connect to // Default: '127.0.0.1'
+- `port` - Port of the ServerQuery // Default: 10011
+- `login-name` - Specifies the name used to log into the server // Default: 'serveradmin'
+- `login-pass` - Specifies the password used to log into the server
+- `virtual-server` - Virtual-Server-ID of your server // Default: 1 // The default will be right in 99/100 times
+- `command-identifer` - Determines how a command is specified // Default: '.'